rh-mobb/documentation/docs/idp/azuread-aro-cli/README.md

 ### Have Azure cli installed ###
 Follow the Microsoft instuctions: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli

+> **Note**
+> This has been written for az cli verion `2.37.0` some commands will not work with previous versions, however, there is a known issue https://github.com/Azure/azure-cli/issues/23027 where we will use an older version via `podman run -it mcr.microsoft.com/azure-cli:2.36.0`

 ### Login to Azure ###

 Login to Azure as follows: